AdrianOrcik/HowTo/README.md

 :page_facing_up: Project use cases
 ---------

-Some of useful work-related project use cases I have been working on.
+Some of the useful work-related project use cases I have been working on.

 ---------